CRaFT: Circuit-Guided Refusal Feature Selection via Cross-Layer Transcoders: Methodology

-where $a_f(p)$ denotes the activation of feature $f$ in the circuit extracted from prompt $p$.
+where $a_p(f)$ is the prompt-level activation, obtained by aggregating the CLT activations in Eq.~\ref{eq:clt-enc} over occurrences of feature $f$.
 Cross-group activation selects features using $\bar{a}_{H}(f)-\bar{a}_{B}(f)$, while boundary-critical activation ranks features by $\bar{a}_{BC}(f)$.
-This signal captures how strongly a feature is active, but not whether it is important for selecting the output logits.
+This signal measures feature salience, but not whether the feature's effect reaches the output decision.